dahiyaaneesh/peclr/README.md

 Note: [Comet](https://www.comet.ml/) is the logging service used to monitor the training of the models.
 Setting up comet is optional.
 It does not affect model training.

-In the following are the commands used to train the best performing PeCLR model of the main paper.
+Following commands can be used to train the best performing PeCLR model of the main paper.

 ### ResNet-50
 ```